pminina01/readthedocs/Mail-target.md

   * _Network_ - Email is sent through the network to an SMTP server.
   * _PickupDirectoryFromIis_ - Email is copied to the pickup directory used by a local Internet Information Services (IIS) for delivery.
   * _SpecifiedPickupDirectory_ - Email is copied to the directory specified by the PickupDirectoryLocation property for delivery by an external application.

+* **skipCertificateValidation** - Only for NLog.MailKit.
+Introduced in NLog.MailKit 1.1 - skip SSL certification check

 ## Remarks